FIWARE/tutorials.NGSI-LD/docs/docker-ubuntu.md

 docker compose version
 ```

-Please ensure that you are using Docker version 20.10 or higher and Docker Compose 1.29 or higher and upgrade if
-necessary.

 > **Important** In recent versions, `docker-compose` is already included as part of of the main `docker` client, Please
 > ensure that you are using Docker version 24.0.4 or higher and Docker Compose 2.29.1 or higher and upgrade if necessary.